Webcreations907/WBC-Importer-extension/README.md

 ## WBC_Importer Extension - One Click Demo Importer ##
 One Click Multi Demo Content Importer Extension for [ReduxFramework](https://github.com/ReduxFramework/redux-framework)

+For issues or questions please post in [issues](https://github.com/Webcreations907/WBC-Importer-extension/issues) here and __not__ on Reduxframework issue tracker.
+Thanks :smile:

 This is a modified version of [Radium Importer](https://github.com/FrankM1/radium-one-click-demo-install) to work as a extension for ReduxFramework and support multiple demo imports.

 ##### Preview Image #####